George Goschen, 2nd Viscount Goschen: Member of Parliament for East Grinstead

 Goschen entered politics early in life.
 In 1895, he was elected to the House of Commons of the United Kingdom as a Conservative for the then East Grinstead constituency in Sussex and served as a member of parliament for two terms from 18 July 1895 to 25 January 1906.
 In July 1913, he was elected Chairman of the Council of the Corporation of Foreign Bondholders which comprised some of the leading financiers in England.
 Goschen served as the Parliamentary Secretary to the Board of Agriculture and Fisheries from March to June 1918.

 Goschen succeeded his father as Viscount Goschen on the latter's death on 7 February 1907.
-In December 1910, he was appointed a deputy lieutenant of Kent.
+In December 1910, he was appointed a deputy lieutenant (DL) of Kent.
+He was also appointed justice of the peace (JP) for Sussex.

 Governor of Madras

 Goschen was appointed Governor of Madras in 1924 and he arrived at Madras in May 1924 to take charge.
-Goschen was awarded the GCSI in March 1924.
+Goschen was awarded the Order of the Star of India (GCSI) in March 1924.

 The Madras Presidency Radio Club started a radio transmission service in Madras, the first in the city, in 1924, under Goschen's patronage.
 This service lasted from 1924 to 1927.
 Goschen was also involved in the early stages of the Loyola College, Chennai, and presided over its first college day in 1928.
 The Children's Hospital at Mangalore was refurbished and renamed as Lady Goschen Hospital while the SPG College, Trichinopoly, was renamed as Bishop Heber College and Goschen presided over its diamond jubilee celebrations in 1926.

 In November 1926, the Pykara hydroelectric project across the Moyar river was conceived by Lord Goschen.

 Goschen maintained friendly relations with the Raja of Panagal who was the Chief Minister of Madras Presidency.
 However, in the 1926 elections to the Madras Legislative Assembly, the Justice Party, to which the Raja belonged, was reduced to a minority winning only 21 out of 98 seats in the assembly.
 The Raja stepped down as Chief Minister and handed over his resignation to the Governor.
 Goschen invited S. Srinivasa Iyengar, the leader of the Swarajya Party which had won a majority, to form the government, but he refused as the acceptance of public posts would defeat the very purpose of the Swarajists to disrupt the working of the dyarchy.
 Goschen, therefore, made an independent, P. Subbarayan, the Chief Minister, and nominated 34 members to the council to support him.
 As the government was set up by Goschen and all the members nominated by him, it functioned more or less like a puppet government.